keystonejs/keystone-classic/test/e2e/README.md

             --env chrome-mac32, if you are on a mac system --env chrome-win32, if you are on a windows system

+        - Beginning with version 47, Firefox is not working without a platform-specific driver binary anymore.
+You need to replace the "--env default" parameter with one of the following:

+            --env firefox-linux64, if you are on a linux 64-bit system --env firefox-mac32, if you are on a mac system --env firefox-win32, if you are on a windows system

         - Make sure that you have a local mongo instance running.
         - Make sure that port 3000 is available; if not please tell the e2e server what port it should bind to.
 For example, to use port 9999 do the following (in a bash shell):